basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 In addition, the Pediatric Head Atlas is most appropriate for developmental data, but the New York Head (ICBM-NY) and lead fields generated with the FieldTrip toolbox can also be used for simulations.
 Further documentation is provided in Krol et al. (2018).

-After simulating a large number of datasets (we selected 1,000 samples to balance computation time with a sufficiently large number of simulations) and organizing the data files, use the LMESimulation_04_ExtractModelOutput.R script to simulate expected missing data patterns and fit each dataset to your linear mixed effect model.
+After simulating a large number of datasets (we selected 1,000 samples to balance computation time with a sufficiently large number of simulations) and organizing the data files, use the LMESimulation_04_ExtractModelOutput.R script to simulate expected missing data patterns and fit each dataset to your linear mixed effects model.
 Power is calculated as the percentage of models where the effect of interest was observed (see comments in LMESimulation_04_ExtractModelOutput.R for more information).

 Krol, L. R., Pawlitzki, J., Lotte, F., Gramann, K., & Zander, T. O. (2018).
 SEREEGA: Simulating event-related EEG activity. *Journal of Neuroscience Methods*, *309*, 13–24. [https://doi.org/10.1016/j.jneumeth.2018.08.001](https://doi.org/10.1016/j.jneumeth.2018.08.001)